 Time Required : 1 day

 Located about 135 kilometres to the northeast of Port Blair, Barren Island is situated at the intersection of the seismically active Indian and Burmese plates and is 1.8 million years old and is home to the only active volcano in the Indian subcontinent.
 As the name suggests, the island is largely uninhabited, thanks to the volcano eruptions that take place here at frequent intervals.
 Although sightseeing around the island is not that common, you can obtain permissions from the local forest department to do so.
 There are a number of ferries and boats that can take you around to visit the island.
-However, due to the unpredictability of the volcanic eruptions, visitors are not permitted to land on the shores and have to sustain with a view from the sea, which is equally memorable and breathtaking.
+However, due to the unpredictability of the volcanic eruptions, visitors are not permitted to land on the shores and are offered with a view from the sea, which is quite breathtaking.

 Compare quotes from upto 3 travel agents for free

 $ 40 onwards

 $ 66 onwards

 Ask a question from the travellers who have experience.